-Professor Rogers earned his PhD in education from UC Santa Barbara in 2008.
-His recent publications include the co-edited volumes: Writing Research from Multiple Perspectives (2017); International Advances in Writing Research: Cultures, Places, and Measures (2012); Writing Across the Curriculum: A Critical Sourcebook (2011); and, Traditions of Writing Research (2010).
+Professor Rogers earned his PhD in education from UC Santa Barbara in 2008--his dissertation "The Development of Writers and Writing Abilities" was based on his work on the Stanford Study of Writing.
+His recent publications include the co-edited volumes: Knowing Writing: Writing Research Across Borders (in press); Writing Research from Multiple Perspectives (2017); International Advances in Writing Research: Cultures, Places, and Measures (2012); Writing Across the Curriculum: A Critical Sourcebook (2011); and, Traditions of Writing Research (2010).
 His most recent publications include book chapters on well-being in higher education; strengthening PHD programs across the disciplines; and, curricular advances in social entrepreneurship.
-He is currently working on another edited collection of research on writing.

 Follow Dr. Rogers on twittter @drprogers

 Plane, S., Bazerman, C. & Rogers, P.M.
 (2017).
 Writing Research from Multiple Perspectives, Paris, France: Centre de Recherche sur les Médiations and Fort Collins, Colorado: The WAC Clearinghouse.

 Bazerman, C., Dean C., Early J., Lunsford, K., Null S., Rogers P. & Stansell A. (Eds.), (2012).
 Advances in International Writing Research: Cultures, Places, and Measures.
 West Lafayette, IN: Parlor Press.